From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Conclusion

 \section{Conclusion}

 In this work, we considered the precision limits of many-body quantum probes.
-Given a signal Hamiltonian that encodes an unknown parameter $\theta$ into the probe's state, see Eq.~\eqref{eq:paradigm}, we considered the maximization the QFI over all control Hamiltonians.
-We considered two main scenarios: (i)~Dynamical, i.e., unitary evolution driven by~$H_\theta$ given an initial eigenstate of $H_S$, and (ii)~Steady-state, with focus on the Gibbs~$\propto \exp(-\beta H_\theta)$ and diagonal~$\mathcal{D}_{H_\theta} [\rho]$ ensembles.
+Given a signal Hamiltonian that encodes an unknown parameter $\theta$ into the probe's state, see Eq.~\eqref{eq:paradigm}, we considered the maximization of the QFI over all control Hamiltonians.
+We considered two main scenarios: (i)~dynamical, i.e., unitary evolution driven by~$H_\theta$ given an initial eigenstate of $H_S$, and (ii)~steady state, with a focus on the Gibbs~$\propto \exp(-\beta H_\theta)$ and diagonal~$\mathcal{D}_{H_\theta} (\rho)$ ensembles.
 For each case, we presented upper bounds on the QFI as well as corresponding interacting control Hamiltonians that can approach such bounds.
 Our main results are summarized in Table~\ref{tab:1}.

-Having established general results for arbitrary encoding $H_S$, we focused on the estimation of the strength of a magnetic field via a $N$-interacting spins with two-body interactions.
-We showed that a carefully engineered central-spin model (Eq.~\eqref{eq: central spin}), as well as an spin-squeezing model (Eq.~\eqref{eq:all-to-allintro}), can saturate the dynamical upper bound $\f \sim t^2 N^2$ when starting with an initial product state for the probe.
-Likewise, we also showed that the thermal bound $\f \sim \beta^2 N^2$ can be saturated with the collective spin model as in Eq.~ \eqref{eq:all-to-allintro}, whereas it enables a QFI scaling as $\f \sim N^{3/2}/E^2$ for the diagonal ensemble.
+Having established general results for arbitrary encoding $H_S$, we focused on the estimation of the strength of a magnetic field via $N$-interacting spins with two-body interactions.
+We showed that a carefully engineered central-spin model [Eq.~\eqref{eq: central spin}], as well as an spin-squeezing model [Eq.~\eqref{eq:all-to-allintro}], can saturate the dynamical upper bound $\f \sim t^2 \addw^2 N^2$ when starting with an initial product state for the probe.
+Likewise, we also showed that the thermal bound $\f \sim \beta^2 \addw^2 N^2$ can be saturated with the collective spin model as in Eq.~ \eqref{eq:all-to-allintro}, whereas it enables a QFI scaling as $\f \sim N^{3/2} \addw^2/E^2$ for the diagonal ensemble.
 Our results for the $N$-spin probe are summarized in Table~\ref{tab:2}.
+To establish our result, in the Appendix~\ref{app:circleth} we derive upper bounds (Propositions~\ref{prop:gersh-cons} and \ref{prop:gersh-energy}) on the operator norm of the expressions $\sum_{j\neq k} f_{kj} \Pi_j\, H \,\Pi_k$, which can be of independent interest.

 Finally, we explored connections between the two scenarios, studying the transient regime connecting the dynamical and steady-state scenarios for the $N$-spin probe.
-We observed tradeoffs between an enhanced sensitivity of the steady state and the time required to reach it for both Gibbs and diagonal ensembles.
+We observed trade-offs between an enhanced sensitivity of the steady state and the time required to reach it for both Gibbs and diagonal ensembles.
 We also considered other models of Markovian noise, namely local and global decoherence, showcasing advantages in the sensitivity arising due to the presence of interactions in the network.